What is the Difference Between a Rescue Shelter and City Shelter?

 The people who work at rescue shelters can either be volunteers or employees.
 Those who work at municipal shelters are almost always paid government employees.
 The city shelters also hire animal control officers who actively go out and catch dogs, whereas rescue shelters only house dogs brought to them.

 Another difference between municipal shelters and rescue shelters is that municipal shelters will occasionally engage in catch and release.
-If they catch a stray that is not aggressive nor domesticated, they’ll likely vaccinate and fix it before returning it to its territory.
+If they catch a stray that is not aggressive or domesticated, they’ll likely vaccinate and fix it before returning it to its territory.
 When a rescue shelter takes in a dog, they’ll house it until its adoption.

 Start a Shelter with a Commercial Kennel